 Nothing says rustic more than traditional materials (bricks, wood, stone).
 Adding metal elements is going to enhance the rustic look.

 Flooring is important in creating a rustic feeling in the area.
-Concrete is not going to be as good solution as pavers or bricks.
+Concrete is not going to be an as good solution as pavers or bricks.

-Nothing can say more rusting than sitting area of an outdoor kitchen.
+Nothing can say more rusting than the sitting area of an outdoor kitchen.
 Just look at these photos.

 The concept of outdoor kitchens was actually born worldwide in areas with high temperatures.
 It was the way of keeping the heat outside of the house.
-Just look at this lovely outdoor kitchen from Greece, that is made entirely from natural materials.
+Just look at this lovely outdoor kitchen from Greece that is made entirely from natural materials.

-If you’re into this look ovens might be your cooking appliance of choice.
+If you’re into this look, ovens might be your cooking appliance of choice.
 They look lovely and add so much function.

 Outdoor kitchen ideas lighting

 Outdoor kitchen lighting can drastically change the area.
-As outdoor kitchens are very often used at night and during cloudy days, it is important to add light sources to illuminate the space.
+As outdoor kitchens are often used at night and during cloudy days, it is important to add light sources to illuminate the space.

 Fan is the ultimate outdoor kitchen fixture

-In my opinion, fan is simply the best fixture for an outdoor kitchen area.
+In my opinion, the fan is simply the best fixture for an outdoor kitchen area.
 Seriously, no competition here.

 21. The fan is an ultimate outdoor kitchen solution

-A fan with light fixture illuminates the outdoor kitchen area, keeps flying insects away, and adds a breeze when it’s most needed.
+A fan with a light fixture illuminates the outdoor kitchen area, keeps flying insects away, and adds a breeze when it’s most needed.